Dzenly/tia/readme.md

 #### config.js

-If some directory contains this file it will override parameters from `config/default-dir-config.js` (see this file for parameter details).
+If some directory contains `config.js` file, it will override parameters from `config/default-dir-config.js` (see this file for parameter details).

 Also config.js from the current directory overrides config.js from parent directory (except sectionTitle parameter).